HL7/rtq-ig/input/pagecontent/index.md

 ### Introduction

-The Response to Question (RTQ) Implementation Guide provides a standardized, FHIR R5-based framework for the exchange of formal questions from health authorities to sponsors/applicants and structured responses in return, using only the `Questionnaire` and `QuestionnaireResponse` resources.
+The **Response to Question (RTQ)** Implementation Guide is the standardized framework for the **structured, algorithmic exchange** of regulatory questions and responses.
+Built on HL7 FHIR R5, it replaces static Word and PDF documents with traceable, machine-readable resources—enabling precise tracking, automated triage, and global harmonization.

-This IG enables:
-- **Health Authority Questions**: Structured, uniquely identified questionnaires issued during regulatory review of regulated product applications, including harmonized templates supporting initial marketing authorizations, variations, and post-authorization procedures.
-- **Sponsor Responses**: Complete, traceable answers submitted via `QuestionnaireResponse`, with support for evidence, references, and attachments.
-- **Regulatory Traceability**: Direct, item-level linkage between each question and its corresponding response, ensuring full auditability and compliance throughout the product lifecycle.

-Built exclusively on HL7 FHIR R5 `Questionnaire` and `QuestionnaireResponse`, RTQ delivers semantic precision, regulatory alignment, and seamless integration within life sciences and healthcare information systems.
+*This guide defines the technical framework to create a seamless Q&A loop between Regulators and Applicants.*

+### Why Adopt RTQ?

+1.  **Structured & Traceable**
+    Every question is a discrete `Questionnaire` item; every answer is a linked `QuestionnaireResponse`.
+No more lost questions or ambiguous email threads.

+2.  **Harmonized Across Agencies**
+    One standard format for FDA, EMA, PMDA, and other health authorities.
+Build your system once to handle questions from any regulator.

+3.  **Analytics-Ready**
+    Because questions are structured data, you can instantly visualize trends: response cycle times, most frequent question topics, and regional variances.

+4.  **Automated Workflow**
+    APIs can automatically route questions to the correct Subject Matter Expert (SME) based on metadata (e.g., "Quality", "Clinical"), reducing triage time from days to minutes.

+### Background

+In biopharmaceutical regulatory affairs, health authorities routinely issue formal questions during the review of marketing authorization applications.
+Traditionally, these are exchanged as unstructured Word or PDF documents via email or portals.
+This results in high manual effort, limited traceability, and "dead data" that cannot be analyzed.

+RTQ changes that by modeling questions as reusable **FHIR Questionnaires** and responses as versioned **QuestionnaireResponses**, aligning regulatory Q&A with the modern digital ecosystem of healthcare.

+This aligns with the broader strategy defined in the **APIX Implementation Guide**: moving towards the "Real-time algorithmic exchange" envisioned in the 2023 *International Journal of Pharmaceutics* framework [(click to read)](https://www.sciencedirect.com/science/article/pii/S0378517323007627).

+Just as [ISO 20022](https://www.iso20022.org) harmonized global payments, RTQ + APIX harmonizes the regulatory dialogue—standardizing the *content* (RTQ) and the *exchange* (APIX) to unlock sub-second decision making.

-### Scope
+### In Scope

-- Profiling of `Questionnaire` for health authority question sets
+- **Health Authority Questions**: Profiling of `Questionnaire` for widely used regulatory templates (Validation issues, Major Objections, Request for Information).
-- Profiling of `QuestionnaireResponse` for sponsor/applicant replies
+- **Sponsor Responses**: Profiling of `QuestionnaireResponse` for applicant replies, supporting evidence attachments, and cross-references.
-- Extension definitions for regulatory metadata (e.g., question ID, due date, response status, submission context, procedure tracking)
-- Item-level guidance on structure, coding, and linkage
-- Example `Questionnaire`/`QuestionnaireResponse` pairs for typical regulatory scenarios, including initial marketing authorization applications, type I/II variations, and post-authorization commitments/fulfillments
+- **Regulatory Metadata**: Standardized extensions for due dates, severity, and review status.

 ### Out of Scope

-- Use of any FHIR resources other than `Questionnaire` and `QuestionnaireResponse`
-- Full submission packaging, gateway protocols, or exchange mechanisms for the question and response (refer to the [API for Exchange of Medicinal Product Information (APIX) Implementation Guide](https://build.fhir.org/ig/HL7/APIX---API-Exchange-for-Medicinal-Products/branches/main/index.html))
+- The full submission packaging and transport layer (see the [APIX Implementation Guide](https://build.fhir.org/ig/HL7/APIX---API-Exchange-for-Medicinal-Products/branches/main/index.html) for instructions on how to package and transport the questionnaire and questionnaire response).

-### Background
+### Governance & Collaboration
-In biopharmaceutical regulatory affairs, health authorities routinely issue formal questions to sponsors during the review of marketing authorization applications, variations, and other submissions for medicinal products.
-These questions are traditionally exchanged as Word or PDF documents via email or portals, resulting in high manual effort, limited traceability, and poor searchability.

-The absence of a standardized digital format hinders automation (e.g., question triage, duplicate detection) and prevents meaningful analytics on regulatory trends across procedures and authorities.
-This Implementation Guide addresses these gaps by leveraging FHIR R5 `Questionnaire` and `QuestionnaireResponse` resources to model questions as reusable, itemized templates and responses as versioned, machine-readable instances.

-By enabling structured, machine-readable Q&A exchange, RTQ supports efficient lifecycle management, cross-authority harmonization, and data-driven insights into regulatory review patterns.
+RTQ is developed under the **HL7's Biomedical Research and Regulation (BR&R) Working Group** with active participation from regulators, pharmaceutical companies, and technology vendors.

+All meetings are public; notes and recordings are available via [HL7 BR&R Working Group's RTQ project page](https://confluence.hl7.org/spaces/BRR/pages/358267438/Response+to+Health+Authority+Questions+RTQ).

-### Target Audience
+### Get Involved

-- Regulatory affairs teams in biopharmaceutical organizations
-- Health authority question coordinators, project managers, and reviewers
-- IT system architects building regulatory exchange platforms
-- Software vendors developing structured authoring tools and FHIR-compliant systems for regulators and life science companies
+- Join the weekly calls.
+- Test the reference implementation.

+We welcome industry, solution providers, and regulators from every region to contribute to this global standard.